carlhenrikrolf/microtonOS/learn/bantu.md

 # Bantu Traditional Music

 > [!warning]
-> My knowledge of Bantu music is limited and mistakes are very likely.
+> My knowledge of Bantu music is limited, so mistakes are very likely.
+If you know something I don't, please raise an issue on Github.